Hyperbaric oxygenation in the treatment of crush syndrome. | Canada Hyperbarics Skip to main content

 What They Found

 The 60 patients receiving hyperbaric oxygenation (HBO) showed advantages over the 50 control patients, including reduced tissue hypoxia and improved renal function.
-HBO also lessened toxemia, accelerated reparative processes, and alleviated anemia and myoglobinemia, with less marked positive dynamics observed in the control group.
+HBO also lessened toxemia, accelerated reparative processes, and alleviated anaemia and myoglobinemia, with less marked positive dynamics observed in the control group.

 Canadian Relevance